 Obviously, the same inequality holds in the finite-element subspace $V_h$ as well, with the following, slightly larger, minimal constant

 Obviously

-In view of the convergence properties of finite element methods one can also prove that
+In view of the convergence properties of finite element methods, one can also prove that

 Our goal here is to provide sharp convergence rates.
-This is relevant, of course, for the obtention of sharp finite element convergence rates for PDE solutions in which the continuous analysis relies on the fine use of the Sobolev inequality.
+This is relevant, of course, for obtaining sharp finite element convergence rates for PDE solutions in which the continuous analysis relies on the fine use of the Sobolev inequality.
 This problem was already addressed by Antonietti and Pratelli \cite{MR2754218} for $p=2$, $N=3$, who proved suboptimal convergence rates.

-This kind of problems has been previously considered in a number of related contexts.
+These kinds of problems have been previously considered in a number of related contexts.
 In particular, the answer is well-known for Poincar\'e's inequality, related to the first eigenvalue of the Laplacian in a bounded domain $\Omega$ of $\rr^N, N\ge 1$, defined as

 The corresponding finite element approximation is defined as

 and it is well known to satisfy \cite[Prop.
 6.30, p.
 315]{MR3405533}, \cite[Section 8, p.
 700]{MR1115240}: